poonchuanan/tp/docs/UserGuide.md

 * `**INDEX_2**`: Index of the entry to be inserted below.

 Examples of usage:
-* After a `list 2020-10-11` command,
- `move from/ 3 below/ 1` moves the 3rd entry in the list to a position below the 1st entry as shown below.
+* After viewing the list from 2020-10-11 using this `list 2020-10-11` command, this`move from/ 3 below/ 1` command moves the 3rd entry in the list to a position below the 1st entry as shown below.

 Example of usage:
-*`list 2020-10-11` before moving
+*`list 2020-10-11` before moving.

 ```
 ------------------------------------------